If there’s one thing that separates the men from the boys, it’s how they deal with becoming a dad.

 Stop people making negative comments about breastfeeding.
 Even if it comes from your own mother.
 Seek skilled help if any problems crop up and know what to look for, what to do and who to contact.
 Breastfeeding’s a tough skill to learn so be patient.
 She might be snappy and tearful but just be there for her.

-Find details of local breastfeeding support groups there are loads in Solihull – phone, text or email Carmen or Elaine for more info.
+Find details of local breastfeeding support groups there are loads in Solihull – see ‘help & support’ section.

 What your partner is doing is amazing.
 Make sure she knows you think so!